PanPanFR/news-crawler/README.md

 # News Crawler with AI Summarization

-A scalable news crawler system with AI-powered summarization, optimized for deployment on Render with Redis priority queues and background processing.
+A scalable news crawler system with AI-powered summarization and Redis-backed priority queues and background processing.
+Deployable on Hugging Face Spaces, Docker, Railway, Render, or any platform that runs FastAPI + Python.

 ## 🚀 Features